Race and ethnicity in the United States census

-How data on race and ethnicity is used
+Data on race and ethnicity

 The OMB states, "many federal programs are put into effect based on the race data obtained from the decennial census (i.e., promoting equal employment opportunities; assessing racial disparities in health and environmental risks).
 Race data is also critical for the basic research behind many policy decisions.
 States require this data to meet legislative redistricting requirements.
 The data is needed to monitor compliance with the Voting Rights Act by local jurisdictions".

 Data on ethnic groups are important for putting into effect a number of federal statutes (i.e., enforcing bilingual election rules under the Voting Rights Act and monitoring/enforcing equal employment opportunities under the Civil Rights Act).
 Data on ethnic groups is also needed by local governments to run programs and meet legislative requirements (i.e., identifying segments of the population who may not be receiving medical services under the Public Health Service Act; evaluating whether financial institutions are meeting the credit needs of minority populations under the Community Reinvestment Act).